-When a person calls the Oregon Problem Gambling Helpline, the caller is informed that problem gambling treatment services in Oregon are at no cost to them or their families, and services are confidential.
-Counselors conduct brief assessments and then make referrals based on screening information, clinical judgment, and available resources.
+When people call the Oregon Problem Gambling Helpline, they are informed that problem gambling treatment services in Oregon are at no cost to them or their families, and services are confidential.
+Counselors conduct brief assessments and then make referrals based on screening information, clinical judgment and available resources.
 Referrals may be to a local gambling treatment agency, a home based invention program or a self-help program.